blue-gitty/Kaggle_Piracy_viz/README.md

 ## Dataset
 The dataset I have used was from Kaggle about the Pirated movies from an illegal website.
 The link to the [dataset](https://www.kaggle.com/datasets/arsalanrehman/movies-dataset-from-piracy-website)
+## Images
+The images are the visualizations that are the end product of this analysis.
+I believe that further analysis could bring more visuals and better insights.

+Thank you